Digital Security in IT Hiring: Why Blockchain Verification Matters for Remote Contracts

 Benefits:

-- Removes counterfeit or forged signatures
+- Eliminates forged or fraudulent signatures

 Educate Teams on Data Security

-Practical tips:
+Practical steps:

 - Establish internal protocols for document distribution and access management